sam-621/nextjs-13-starter/src/ui/styles/README.md

 # Styles

-Folder to storage all your css files
+Folder to store all your css files